Cliff College cookies policy

 Students in the second year of the BA course (Level 5) are challenged to explore theology, biblical studies, mission and practice in greater depth through lectures, mission and simply being part of the Cliff community.
 This leads to lots of time spent thinking, grappling with proposals and concepts, trying out ideas in practice – and ultimately growing as disciples, practitioners and leaders.

-Students will attend eight intensive teaching weeks per year (for full-time students), and will have further tutorials and supervision outside of these weeks.
+Full-time students will attend eight intensive teaching weeks per year; part-time students will attend four intensive weeks per year.
+All students will have further tutorials and supervision outside of these weeks.
 Teaching hours will be made up of a mixture of lectures, seminars, tutorials, discussions, and supervised individual or group work.
 The Mission Placement unit involves practical mission work at a placement chosen by the student in cooperation with the College.
 Each student will produce a learning schedule with their personal tutor to guide their independent study time.
 Tutors are available for individual consultation outside class time.

 Completion and progression